 Being too stressed out can make a major difference.
 Too much stress elevates your cortisol levels, constantly activates your sympathetic nervous system—your “fight-or-flight” response—and raises your levels of glucocorticoids, which causes a host of health problems.
 But when it comes to building a great body, too much stress can also interfere with testosterone and growth hormone production, which limits muscle growth, increases fat (especially around your belly), and even weakens bones.

 Every day, take a few minutes in the middle of your day to completely relax and recharge.
-Also, incorporate activities like yoga, stretching, mediation, and breathing exercises into your training program.
+Also, incorporate activities like yoga, stretching, meditation, and breathing exercises into your training program.

-Back in 1910, the average American got nine hours of sleep per night—but now it’s down to around 7 hours.
+Back in 1910, the average American got nine hours of sleep per night—but now it’s down to around seven hours.
 Blame TV, blame cell phones, blame social media—either way, you need some shuteye.

 To get the most from your training, you need to maximize your recovery.
 Sleep deprivation hurts your muscle gains because it interferes with recovery and growth hormone production.
 Cutting back on sleep also wrecks your fat loss.
 Japanese researchers have found that shorter sleep duration is correlated with higher BMI levels and a bigger waist, according to a 6,000-person study published in the International Journal of Obesity.